How to Set Healthy Boundaries With an Addicted Loved One

 Evaluating If Professional Support Is Needed

 Professional support becomes essential when families repeatedly struggle to maintain protective limits despite genuine effort, or when safety concerns exceed what family members can manage independently.
-Key indicators include:
+Key indicators include recurring crisis cycles that deplete family resources, persistent guilt or confusion about boundary decisions, or situations where substance use creates immediate physical or financial danger.

-A Decision Framework for Setting Healthy Boundaries with an Addicted Loved One
+A Decision Framework on How to Set Healthy Boundaries With an Addicted Loved One

 Evaluating Family Readiness for Change